Group Quality Management

 - In critical business processes, we will reinforce the principle of multiple-party verification and monitor achievement of milestones even more closely.

-- We will become an excellent employer by promoting every single employee’s personal development even more intensively.
+- We will become an excellent employer by promoting the personal development of every single employee even more intensively.

-To achieve our goals, we have been working on a total of 15 quality initiatives since mid-2016.
-All are focused on the topics that will be decisive to the future success of the quality organizations at the Volkswagen Group.
+To achieve our goals, we are working on a variety of quality initiatives.
+All are focused on the topics that are decisive to the success of the quality organizations in the Volkswagen Group.

 Contributing to the Group’s strategic indicators

-We use a strategic indicator to measure the contribution of Quality Management at the major passenger car-producing brands.
+We use a strategic indicator to measure the contribution of Quality Management in the major passenger car-producing brands.

 - Tow-in 12 MIS.
-This figure shows the number of vehicles that need to be towed to a dealer per 1,000 vehicles after 12 months in service.
-It includes all Group vehicles categorized as tow-in by dealers in the German market.
-In the 2016 production year, the Volkswagen Group’s tow-in statistics in the German market improved slightly compared with 2014 and 2015.
-Of the six brands featured, Volkswagen Passenger Cars, Audi and ŠKODA saw their performance improve, while the SEAT, Porsche and Volkswagen Commercial Vehicles brands recorded a slight downward trend.
+This indicator shows the number of vehicles that need to be towed to a dealer per 1,000 vehicles after 12 months in service (MIS).
+It includes all Group vehicles categorized as tow-ins by dealers in the German market.
+After a continuous fall in the number of Volkswagen Group tow-ins in the German market since 2014, a slight overall increase was recorded again in the 2017 production year.
+Of the six brands featured, Audi, SEAT and Porsche saw their performance improve year-on-year.
+The Volkswagen Passenger Cars, ŠKODA and Volkswagen Commercial Vehicles brands recorded a slight upward trend.
+The brands’ ratios for the 2017 production year are within or slightly above the target corridor in each case.
+Quality is the Volkswagen Group’s top priority.
+All of the Group brands are therefore striving to continuously reduce the number of vehicles that need to be towed to a dealer.

-We also use a strategic indicator to measure our success for trucks and buses:
+We also use a strategic indicator to measure our success in the truck and bus area:

 - Claims per vehicle 12 MIS Truck.
 This figure incorporates the number of claims related to liability for material defects per 1,000 vehicles after 12 months in service.
 MAN and Scania each collect this data for their products from across the globe.
-Through systematic quality management, both brands continued to exhibit a downward trend in the reporting period.
+MAN recorded a slight increase in the number of claims at the beginning of the fiscal year due to a cross-sector problem that has now been resolved.
+Systematic quality management enabled both brands to keep their figures at a good level for the rest of the year.

 Legal and regulatory compliance

-The diesel issue showed that we must check the compliance of our products more intensively.
-We have therefore reinforced application of the principle of multiple-party verification – which involves mutual support and control between the divisions – and introduced important additional processes, including in software security.
-At the Volkswagen Passenger Cars brand, for example, the development of software will be accompanied by quality milestones from 2017: The principle of multiple-party verification safeguards the systems and components or parts that directly influence a vehicle’s safety, type approval and functioning and therefore require increased vigilance.
-At the series production stage, we are working even harder to carry out conformity checks on our products with the participation of all business units involved and to perform assessments on this basis.
+The legal and regulatory compliance of our products is paramount in our work.
+We have further reinforced application of the principle of multiple-party verification – which involves mutual support and control between the divisions – and introduced additional important processes, including in software security.
+With effect from the reporting period, software development is accompanied by quality milestones at all brands, whereby all systems, components and parts that directly influence a vehicle’s safety, type approval and functioning and therefore require particular vigilance are safeguarded through multiple-party verification.
+At the series production stage, we are also ensuring even more stringently than before that the conformity checks on our products are carried out and assessed with the participation of all business units involved.
 This applies particularly to emissions and fuel consumption.

-We are also placing greater emphasis on our quality management system than before, reinforcing the process-driven approach Group-wide across all business areas.
-Quality management in the Volkswagen Group is based on the ISO 9001 standard: the requirements of this standard must be met to obtain the type approval for producing and selling our vehicles.
-We conducted numerous system audits in the reporting period to verify that our locations and brands comply with the requirements of the standard, which was revised in 2015.
-The major focus was on the risk assessment for non-compliance with agreed processes.
-To ensure that these and other new requirements as well as official regulations are implemented and complied with, Group Quality Management is available to support the quality management consultants.
+We are also placing even greater emphasis on our quality management system than before, reinforcing the process-driven approach Group-wide across all business areas.
+Quality management in the Volkswagen Group is based on the ISO 9001 standard, which was revised in 2015: the requirements of this standard must be met to obtain the type approval needed to produce and sell our vehicles.
+We conducted numerous system audits in the reporting period to verify that our locations and brands comply with the requirements of the standard.
+Particular focus was placed on assessing the risk of non-compliance with defined processes.
+Our quality management consultants pay attention to ensuring that these and other new requirements, as well as official regulations are implemented and complied with; they are supported in this endeavor by Group Quality Management.

-With these and other measures, Group Quality Management is helping to ensure that we not only meet all legal requirements imposed on us as a manufacturer, but that our products do as well.
+With these and other measures, Group Quality Management is helping to ensure that we as a manufacturer meet the legal requirements, and that our products do so, too.

 Observing regional requirements